-There are various kinds of activities and assignments you can create in Flat for Education.
-To create your first one, you must make sure that you already created your first class.
+There are various kinds of activities and assignments you can create with Flat for Education.
+To create your first one, make sure that you’ve already created your first class.

 You can open all your existing assignments and create new ones by opening the “Assignments” tab in your class.

 Click on the “+ New assignment” button to access a variety of activities: